-Croatian Government has launched web site with latest information on earthquakes.
-This new web site contains all information on earthquakes in Croatia and how to get help.
+The Croatian government has launched a web site with the latest information on earthquakes.
+It contains all information on earthquakes in Croatia and how to get help.

-In addition to the latest information on the Petrinja-Sisak earthquake, the site contains information about donations, who to contact to report the damage, how to request the arrival of the inspector, how to get a mobile house or container, and information on volunteering and other help.
+The site contains information about donations, who to contact to report the damage, how to request the inspector’s arrival, how to get a mobile house or container, and information on volunteering and other help.